Lightnet/dk_console/readme.md

 # Information:
   Update to match raylib 5.5 build for window.

+# Inputs:
+- Tab key toggle to open dev console.
+- Input text for keyboard chars.
+- Arrow Up and down for scroll text.
+- Mouse wheel scroll for scroll text.

+## Notes:
+- Using scroll index which take a while to move text content.
+Was to keep it simple.
+- Delay input lerp for toggle was insert when toggle open.

 # Notes:
  * Clamp and Lerp from raylib.h.
  * Split up header to c due to redine function names.
+Reason for other project require module setup.
  * CMake is not library just application build test.
  * Rework folder to match standard layout.
  * Some files are origin from fork github.
+ * #define LOG_SIZE 10000 cap I think 11 MB.
+Change you want.
+ *

 # Dev Console